MNSO CLASS ACTION ALERT: Kessl - GuruFocus.com

-The law firm of Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the against MINISO Group Holding Limited (“MINISO ”) (NYSE%3A+MNSO).
-The action charges MINISO with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of MINISO’s materially misleading statements and omissions to the public, MINISO investors have suffered significant losses.
+RADNOR, Pa., Aug.
+27, 2022 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the against MINISO Group Holding Limited ("MINISO ") (NYSE: MNSO).
+The action charges MINISO with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of MINISO's materially misleading statements and omissions to the public, MINISO investors have suffered significant losses.

 LEAD PLAINTIFF DEADLINE: OCTOBER 17, 2022